 Autumn is invariably a prelude to falling winter temperatures, regardless of where you live.
 It might rain or snow or, as David Letterman says, "Fall is my favorite season in Los Angeles, watching the birds change color and fall from the trees."
-Did you know there is only one state in the United States where the temperatures have never dipped below zero?
+Did you know there is only one state in the United States where the temperatures are never below zero?
 Give up?
 It's Hawaii.
 But it gets close to zero at Mauna Kea.

 Here are ten tips to help you prepare your home for winter:

 1) Furnace Inspection

 - Call an HVAC professional to inspect your furnace and clean ducts.

 - Stock up on furnace filters and change them monthly.